 Reschedule your watering plan and you will see good results.

-After reading detailed guide on Lipstick Plant and finding all the instructions about this interesting plant, hopefully you will be able to grow and maintain it at your place.
+After reading the detailed guide on Lipstick Plant and finding all the instructions about this interesting plant, hopefully, you will be able to grow and maintain it at your place.

 You can also grow its described varieties and try multiple ones.